 The impact of radiation on these people is difficult to track, because their morbidity and mortality often are associated with age and natural factors.

 As to the animals in the CEZ, it is the object of strong scientists’ interest.
 Populations of animals has increased significantly.
 In addition, it is noticed a new rare species such as the lynx or European bear.
 40 video traps help monitoring the forests.

-- Is it safe to visit Chernobyl?
+Is it safe in Pripyat?

 According to the International Nuclear Event Scale, the Chernobyl accident got the maximum assigned 7th level of danger.
 However, is Chernobyl still dangerous?
 After 30 years, some radioactive elements have lost their effects.
 The others are still dangerous, but they are concentrated in remote places – a few gullies and swamps, various indentations in the ground and flat surfaces, covered with so-called radioactive dust.
 The official routs for tourists avoid these places.

 An average daily radiation background in almost every city of the planet – 0.22 mSv/h.
 An average level of radiation in Pripyat – 0.54 mSv/h, at the Chernobyl today it is about 0.11 mSv / h, right next to the reactor – 1.3 mSv/h.
 The following is considered dangerous for health: